beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 The dispatcher can be thought of as the overseer of the MAMBO process.
 It is responsible for facilitating the execution of the target program within MAMBO by directing the program flow through a lookup table (LUT), managing context switches (Context Switcher), and implementing optimisations.

-It's easiest to explain the code cache and disptacher by going through the process of a basic block being scanned and executed.
+It's easiest to explain the code cache and dispatcher by going through the process of a basic block being scanned and executed.

 ---